-Each insurer must set its own Individual Target Capital Level to reflect its own risk profile.
+Each insurer must set its own Individual Target Capital Level to reflect its own risk profile and risk management practices.
 The Individual Target Capital Level must be higher than the Supervisory Target Capital Level.

 Under the Financial Services Act 2013, BNM is empowered to exercise oversight over financial groups for the purposes of promoting the safety and soundness of a licensed insurer.
 In general, the prudential requirements applicable to licensed insurers also apply to financial holding companies. and BNM may specify standards on prudential matters to a subsidiary of a financial holding company if it is of the opinion that the activities of such subsidiary may pose risks to the licensed insurer or its financial group.
-BNM also has the power to issue directions to a financial holding company, its subsidiary or the director, CEO or senior officer of such financial holding company or such subsidiary.
+BNM also has the power to issue directions to a financial holding company, its subsidiary or the director or CEO of such financial holding company or such subsidiary in certain prescribed circumstances such as where there is an act or course of conduct that has or is being committed or pursued that would be detrimental to the safety and soundness of the licensed insurer.